epsilonlabs/emc-cameo/CONTRIBUTING.md

 If you are a developer wanting to create a new release, follow these steps:

+1. Ensure all relevant changes have been committed and pushed.
 1. Use the `create-magicdraw-plugin.sh` to ensure MagicDraw has the latest version of the plugin needed for the driver.
 1. Start MagicDraw and open the sample Zoo model in the test resources.
 1. Run `mvn -f pom-plain.xml clean install` to do a plain Maven build and run the tests from a plain Java environment.